Fall and winter mean Lowcountry Oysters are in season.

 South Carolina’s coast is home to Eastern Oysters (Crassostrea virginica).
 Eastern Oysters can be found in our intertidal zone and, thus, are very tolerant creatures.
 They can withstand great variations in air exposure, temperature and salinity and are a keystone species for our estuary systems.
 This means that when the oysters are strong and healthy, so is the rest of the ecosystem with oyster reefs providing habitat to over 120 varietal species, such as fish, shrimp, crab and other mollusks.
 They eat by filter feeding phytoplankton out of the water column and are the best water filter we have in South Carolina.
 One oyster can filter about seven gallons of water per day!

-Oyster reefs also protect our islands and mainland by acting as natural breakwater, absorbing wave energy that could potentially be harmful to our shores.
+Oyster reefs also protect our islands and mainland by acting as natural breakwater.
+They absorb wave energy that could potentially be harmful to our shores.

 Reproduction takes place in the summer months when the water temperature is greater than 68 degrees.
 Male and female oysters release reproductive material into the water column, creating free-swimming larvae called spat.
 This spat will be carried through our waterways by tides and currents looking for a hard substrate to attach itself to.
 The best thing for spat is to attach to another oyster shell, but they can also fasten on to wood, concrete or other forms of shells.
 Once the spat has found a suitable clutch, it will develop a full shell within 12-24 hours.